Research

 Understanding how small mammals are affected by changes in their environment is critical to understanding changes in natural communities and emerging risks to human health.
 This project uses field sampling, physiological measurements, and sophisticated statistical modeling approaches to investigate how small mammals are impacted by their changing environment.

-Click here to a see a recent slide deck presented by recent MSIB graduate student Bri Casement showing how urbanization may be affecting small mammals across multiple levels of organization.
-This presentation was given at a DNR Small Mammal Working Group meeting in April 2024, and includes work from the theses of Bri and lab alum Leslie Lopez.
+Click here and here to see two slide decks presented by Dr. Green and current MSIB student Sydney Morton showing how urbanization may be affecting small mammals across multiple levels of organization.
+This presentation was given at the 2025 International Urban Wildlife Conference in Atlanta in June 2025.
+They include findings from Sydney's thesis research as well as the theses of lab alumni Bri Casement and Leslie Lopez.

-Currently MSIB student Sydney Morton is investigating how urbanization and land use change may affect the population genetics of white-footed mice (Peromyscus leucopus), pictured above.
+- Sydney is investigating how urbanization and land use change may affect the population genetics of white-footed mice (Peromyscus leucopus), pictured above.
 Her project includes DNA extraction and bench work, sequence analysis, and morphological analysis of mice.
-If you are a KSU undergraduate interested in working on this project, please reach out to Sydney or Dr. Green.

 Student involvement in research